CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 * subclass_3 - A dictionary consisting of ``aci_class``, ``aci_rn``, ``target_filter``, and ``module_object`` keys

   + Example: Binding a Contract to an EPG

 * subclass_4 - A dictionary consisting of ``aci_class``, ``aci_rn``, ``target_filter``, and ``module_object`` keys

-  + Example: - Managing External Subnet objects (l3ext:ipRouteP)
+  + Example: Managing External Subnet objects (l3ext:ipRouteP)

 * subclass_5 - A dictionary consisting of ``aci_class``, ``aci_rn``, ``target_filter``, and ``module_object`` keys

-  + Example: - Managing nexthops for static routes.
+  + Example: Managing nexthops for static routes.

 * child_classes - The list of APIC names for the child classes supported by the modules.

-  + This is a list, even if it is a list of one
+  + This is a list, even if it contains only one item
   + These are the unfriendly names used by the APIC
   + These are used to limit the returned child_classes when possible
   + Example: ``child_classes=['fvRsBDSubnetToProfile', 'fvRsNdPfxPol']``